An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

 - Can distinguish when they’ve left vs. other household members.

-- Show sad, depressive, or destructive behaviors when left alone.
+- Show sad or destructive behaviors when left alone.

-Parrots are clever animals that experience significant emotional and mood volatility.
+Parrots are clever animals that experience emotional and mood volatility.

 Some owners believe their parrots prefer one gender over another.

-However, there’s no scientific evidence that parrots can determine what gender a person is.
+However, there’s no scientific evidence that parrots can determine a person’s gender.
 We know that birds can recognize people and form long-term memories about them.

 The gender of the parrot doesn’t enter the equation.
 There’s no proof that male parrots prefer female owners, as they don’t detect, evaluate, or care about such things.

-If a parrot seems to prefer a man or woman, it’s a learned behavior.
+If a parrot prefers a man or woman, it’s a learned behavior.
 For example, a male parrot may have spent more time around female owners, pet store employees, or breeders.

-As a learned behavior, it can eventually be unlearned with training and socialization.
+As a learned behavior, it can eventually be unlearned with training.

 How Parrots Show Affection

 Parrots can form strong bonds with their owners in a way that resembles love.
-However, parrots show their love differently from other domesticated pets.
+However, they show their love differently than other pets.
 Here are some bonding signs:

 Cuddling

-Parrots are prey animals that are defensive of their personal space and vulnerable areas.
+Parrots are prey animals that are defensive of their space and possessions.

-When a parrot chooses to cuddle up to you or other birds, it displays significant trust.
+When a parrot cuddles up to you, it displays significant trust.
 Trust from a prey animal isn’t given lightly and should be considered a display of genuine affection.

-Beyond that, parrots cuddle for warmth.
+Parrots also cuddle for warmth.
 Cuddling enables parrots to share body heat with other flock members.
-They trust you in their personal space if they’re willing to share warmth with you.
+If they’re willing to share warmth with you, they trust you in their personal space.

 Sleeping

-Sleeping is a vulnerable state for parrots as they must be alert for anything that may harm them.
+Sleeping is a vulnerable state for parrots because they must be alert for potential dangers.

 Parrots sleep with one eye open and half of their brain active, known as Unihemispheric slow-wave sleep.
 For this reason, you should feel special if a parrot sleeps near you.